 Testing- Whether editors would accept nonsense if it used the “right” buzzwords.
 (They would).

-…we engaged in some speculation about his intentions, and concluded that this article was the earnest attempt of a professional scientist to seek some kind ofaffirmation from postmodern philosophy for developments in his field.
+…we engaged in speculation about his intentions, and concluded that this article was the earnest attempt of a professional scientist to seek some kind ofaffirmation from postmodern philosophy for developments in his field.
 His adventures in PostmodernLand were not really our cup of tea.

 anyone who believes that the laws of physics are mere social conventions is invited to try transgressing those conventions from the windows of my apartment.
 (I live on the twenty-first floor.)